Brazil's record-setting COVID-19 deaths, cases lead world surge

 Japan, which began vaccinating residents one month, has a rate of 0.6% for at least one dose.

 South Korea, which administered its first vaccines on Feb.
-26, has a 1.5 percentage.
+26, is at 1.5%.

 In Europe, coronavirus continues to surge.